 Es Devlin at MIT

-Established in 1974 by Margaret McDermott (1912–2018), the Eugene McDermott Award in the Arts at MIT is bestowed upon individuals whose artistic trajectory and body of work have achieved the highest distinction in their field and indicate they will remain leaders for years to come.
-The McDermott Award reflects MIT’s commitment to risk-taking, problem solving, and connecting creative minds across disciplines.
+Artist and designer Es Devlin received the Eugene McDermott Award in the Arts at MIT in 2025.
+Established in 1974 by Margaret McDermott (1912–2018), the McDermott Award is bestowed upon individuals whose artistic trajectory and body of work have achieved the highest distinction in their field and indicate they will remain leaders for years to come.
+The award reflects MIT’s commitment to risk-taking, problem-solving, and connecting creative minds across disciplines.

 More at arts.mit.edu/mcdermott